MonoidMusician/blog/sources/pickling.md

 Pointers “are” numbers?
 What the fuck?!

-Clearly thereʼs nothing much we can say about coherent semantics … without getting really deep into the weeds of what is and isnʼt undefined behavior and why.
+Clearly thereʼs nothing much we can say about coherent semantics&nbsp;… without getting really deep into the weeds of what is and isnʼt undefined behavior and why.

 However, it does reinforce the point: at a very very basic level, OSes and memory management and stuff are about managing the graph of live pointers – it is just very very hard to determine what bytes are actually live pointers at any given point in a C program, and what bytes are other kinds of data.